saifsm1994/autopodcast-for-reddit-sm/README.md

 # autopodcast-for-reddit-sm

+A live version of this service should be available at http://myapi.host

 This is a node.js app which allows users to scrape a chosen Subreddit for posts and articles and then produce a audio file